 - on an overseas project approved by the Minister for Trade, Tourism and Investment

 You shouldn’t include this income in your family income estimate.

 If you pay Australian tax on foreign income you get, you must still include it.
 List it as taxable income in your family income estimate.

 If you can’t access it from Australia

 We don’t count your foreign income if you can’t access it within Australia.
 You don’t need to include it in your family income estimate.

-For family assistance purposes, we use the exchange rate from 1 July each year when assessing your income for that financial year.
+We use the exchange rate from 1 July each year.
+These are the rates we apply when calculating your income for that financial year.